The Ultimate At-Home Workout For Beginners

 When you haven’t been working out for a while, you want to limit exercises that require a ton of jumping or jarring movements — that’s code for throwing your back out or straining a ligament.
 The wall sit’s beauty is in its simplicity, while also strengthening those butt and quad muscles that have been wasting away as you sit on your couch all day.

 How to: Stand with your back to a wall, about a foot away.
 Lean back until your back touches the wall.
 Bend knees and slide down the wall until your knees are over your toes and thighs are parallel to the floor.
 Hold 15 seconds, then slide back up to the start.
-Do this three times in a row, then each subsequent session, add a few more seconds per hold.
+Do this three times in a row.
+Each subsequent session, add a few more seconds per hold.

 Beginner Workout Move #7: Pushups